CuriousJames/DIYAC/README.md

 This is the structure of the settings.json file:

-- root - str - optional, default to where reader.py is - path to project root
+- root - str - optional, defaults to where main.py is - path to project root
 - allowedTokens - obj
   - path - str - optional, default will not allow any entry - path to allowedTokens.json file, can be absolute or relative
 - wiegandLength - int - optional, default 34 - number of bits that the wiegand reader will spit out